How Core Web Vitals will impact page experience and SEO

 Avoid inserting new content above existing content, unless in response to a user interaction

-Modify the rendering behaviour of custom fonts with
+Modify the rendering behavior of custom fonts with

 For more details on improving the CLS, see web.dev.